don-p/rivian/README.md

 6. From the root of the local git project, cd to the `/client` directory.
 Open a new terminal window for the client application, in this directory.
 Run `yarn install`, and then `yarn start`.
 7. You should see a console message that the client application is available at http://localhost:3000, when the client application server has started.
 8. The "admin" app is available at localhost:3000/admin.
 This app displays a list of connected vehicles and their status properties.
-9. The "vehicle" app is available at localhost:3000/vehicle.
+9. The "car" app is available at localhost:3000/vehicle.
 This app displays the vehicle status properties.

-# GitHub
+10. Open one browser window with the "admin" app at localhost:3000/admin, and two browser windows with the "car" app at localhost:3000/vehicle.

-PAT: 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
+11. The "admin" app should display a list of two cars; each car app should display its current status.
+Both apps should display one car as the "pace car", and should update the car speed and location every 5 seconds.
+If a car is disconnected (using the "Disconnect" button in the car app), a new pace car should be selected, as seen on both the admin and car apps.
+Reconnecting the disconnected car should show that it is no longer the "pace car" and should re-start the car with its current status (which has been updating locally while disconnected).